 , the provision of secondary schools is a county council matter not a district council matter.
 Schools are built according to the need NOT according to the size of a single development.
 In addition they’re usually built AFTER development has occurred and not as part of a development.

 One positive point to bear in mind is that with the announcement of Pystock as a brownfield development for housing rather than commercial usage, the additional 1700 houses coming from that project will virtually remove the need for a new town in Winchfield.

-If you have several hours free please have a look at the Prada messenger outlet shop
+If you have several hours free please have a look at the Prada messenger sale cheap

 .
 A lot of the comments make interesting (if misinformed) reading.

 We have particular concerns about the risk that developers will delay developing brownfield sites because local authorities will be required to release more profitable greenfield sites if insufficient housing is delivered to meet local needs

 Hopefully with the announcement that Hart District Council have been involved with helping promote the 1500 dwelling site at Pystock, and the fact that they are now planning to launch a study to give a strategic overview of the brownfield capacity in the District, this is not something we will see here.